 If you plan to get high in the front range, the “Hiking Essentials” Guide can be your best friend.
 In less than five minutes, you can learn how to build your body, prepare for hiking, my tested list of gadgets, and recommendations on what to do after the hike.
 Whether you are a beginner or an avid hiker, you will find a few good tips.

 How Did a City Kid Wind Up In A Rural Colorado Ski Mountain Town?

 Thousands of tired, nerve-shaken, over-civilized people are beginning to find out going to the mountains is going home; that wilderness is a necessity

-I’ve spent most of my life in cities and never been an outdoor kid.
+I’ve spent most of my life in cities and have never been an outdoor kid.
 Hiking was not a part of our family or social culture.
-Tashkent, Uzbekistan was my birth place.
+Tashkent, Uzbekistan, was my birthplace.
 I lived in Moscow, Saint Petersburg, Bukhara, Dushanbe, and New York cities.
 My folks were cultural people.
 We often ventured out to museums, restaurants, and Sochi beaches.